Javey/vdt.js/README.md

 </ul>
 ```

 The default `key/value` argument's name is 'key/value'.
-You can change it by using `v-for-value/v-for-key` direcitve.
+You can change it by using `v-for-value/v-for-key` directive.

 ```jsx
 <ul>